 The World Health Organisation ranks environmental exposures among the top risk factors for chronic disease mortality and as a major risk factor for non-communicable diseases such as cancer.
 Yet, the research is limited and we have little knowledge of the many factors that contribute to disease risks.

 To identify the connections between environmental exposure and disease, researchers are increasingly taking an approach that involves monitoring all exposures over the course of a lifetime.
 These holistic studies are very long-running and therefore slow to produce results.

 Breath Biopsy can help to produce meaningful results much more quickly if biomarkers are identified that act as early indicators of hazardous exposures or pre-clinical signs of elevated disease risk.
 For instance, Breath Biopsy can detect and measure many VOCs in breath which are commonly related to hazardous exposures at sub-part per billion concentrations (VOCs like benzene, toluene, ethylbenzene, and xylenes).

 Liquid (blood) biopsies already offer direct measurements of the chemical environment in the body.
 However, blood sampling is invasive, which can be problematic for studies that require regular sampling.
 The use of invasive methods often reduces compliance in screening programs and causes particular issues in pediatrics – problems which Breath Biopsy avoids.

-The ability for Breath Biopsy to sample a wide range of metabolic processes and to detect small changes that may be precursors to subsequent disease also makes it an appealing approach in this field as the results of these initial studies could lead to breath biomarkers capable of identifying the very early signifiers of oncoming disease well in advance of other detection methods.
+The ability for Breath Biopsy to sample a wide range of metabolic processes and to detect small changes that may be precursors to subsequent disease also makes it an appealing approach.
+The results of initial studies could lead to the discovery of breath biomarkers that are capable of identifying the very early signifiers of oncoming disease, well in advance of other detection methods.

 To find out more about these applications you can read about how our clinical and academic partners have used Breath Biopsy technology and services to support their research in a wide range of disease areas.